lbl-srg/ctrl-flow/README.md

 make latex
 ```

-The compilation requires sphinx-doc (http://www.sphinx-doc.org) and a few contributions, which can be installed by running
+The compilation requires `sphinx` (http://www.sphinx-doc.org) and a few contributions, which can be installed by running

 ```
 pip install sphinx